JarlTuxen/2-semester-gitbook/topics/Thymeleaf.md

 - A user should be able to register their e-mail by a POST-request and a simple form
   - The e-mail should be saved in a database
 - A user should be able to see all registered e-mails on a seperate template

 ## Advanced (Optional)

-- An e-mail can be flagged in the database as invalid
-- If an e-mail is flagged as invalid - it is not displayed in the list

-## Advanced (Optional)